"We want our students to be active, to be fit, and to be well. The student recreation

 A 2013 student survey conducted by the Student Government Association found strong support for building a new facility.
 In November 2016, SGA voted overwhelmingly in favor of formal plans for the center, as well as a plan to enact a new student fee to support its operations.

-It will have expanded free weight and cardio exercise rooms for weight training and fitness instruction, and two rooms for group exercise, Zumba, yoga, and wellness programs.
-There will be space for recreational sports such as volleyball, basketball, and indoor soccer, and modern locker rooms with private showers as well.
-The center will also include an indoor social gathering and programming space and outdoor patio with a healthy food and beverage center.
-The recreation and fitness center will have dedicated space for three of our NCAA Division I sports teams: men’s and women’s soccer and women’s softball.
-They will house their offices and locker rooms in the new building.
+It has expanded free weight and cardio exercise rooms for weight training and fitness instruction, and two rooms for group exercise, yoga, and wellness programs.
+There is a space for recreational sports such as volleyball, basketball, and indoor soccer, and modern locker rooms with private showers as well.
+The center includes an indoor social gathering and programming space and outdoor patio with a healthy food and beverage center.
+The recreation and fitness center has dedicated office space and locker rooms for three of our NCAA Division I sports teams: men’s and women’s soccer and women’s softball.

 WHAT IS THE RESIDUAL IMPACT OF THIS

 Today’s consumers, which include students, expect a top-tier experience when they enroll at a university, and this recreation and fitness center meets those needs.
 RMU attracts interest from students nationally and internationally for our academic reputation, quality of professional preparation, and the overall beauty of the campus.
 A recreation and fitness center that is state-of-the-art makes our campus even more attractive to the student body and future students.

 HOW CAN INTERESTED DONORS GET INVOLVED?

 Contact Matt Millet, Vice President for Development at email@example.com or 412-397-6406